nahumsa/Entanglement-VAE/README.md

-# Beta-Variational Autoencoders as an Entanglement Witness
+# Beta-Variational Autoencoders as an Entanglement Classifier

 -----------------------------------------------------------------